Financial Translation Dubai — MOJ License #701

 Do your translators have financial backgrounds?

 Yes.
 Our financial translators include professionals with backgrounds in accounting, banking, and financial analysis.
-This expertise ensures they understand context—recognizing that "provisions" in a bank context differs from "provisions" in general business.
+This expertise means they understand context, recognizing that 'provisions' in a bank context differs from 'provisions' in general business.

 How do you handle numbers and calculations?

 Financial accuracy is non-negotiable.
-We preserve all numerical values exactly as they appear, verify that translated figures match originals, and ensure calculations (totals, percentages, ratios) are consistent throughout the document.
+We preserve all numerical values exactly as they appear and verify that translated figures match originals.
+Calculations (totals, percentages, ratios) are confirmed consistent throughout the document.

 What about financial statements for bank submissions?

 We format financial statement translations to meet UAE banking requirements.
-Banks have specific expectations for how financial information is presented—we ensure translations meet these standards for loan applications, account opening, and credit facilities.
+Banks have specific expectations for how financial information is presented, we make sure translations meet these standards for loan applications, account opening, and credit facilities.

 Can you translate audit reports?

 Yes.
-Audit reports require particular care with opinion language—"unqualified," "qualified," "adverse," and "disclaimer" opinions have specific Arabic equivalents.
-We ensure the audit opinion is translated with its full legal and professional significance preserved.
+Audit reports require particular care with opinion language: 'unqualified,' 'qualified,' 'adverse,' and 'disclaimer' opinions have specific Arabic equivalents.
+We make sure the audit opinion is translated with its full legal and professional significance preserved.

 Financial documents contain sensitive business information.
 We use secure file handling, limit access to assigned translators, and can sign NDAs for particularly sensitive materials.
 Data protection is part of our standard process.